camelo-cruz/workflow/README.md

 For containerized deployment:

-1. Obtain the Docker command from your code administrator
+1. Obtain the Docker command from the code owner
 2. Run the provided Docker command
 3. Set up Watchtower for automatic updates: